 Cocktail bar-restaurants typically excel at one or the other, rarely both tipple and nibble.
 Four month old Tales & Spirits, located in the beating heart of Amsterdam, manages to succeed on both fronts.
 The cocktails are both creative in name...

 From its new location on the Singel, Supperclub maintains the old traditions of one of Amsterdam's most innovative nightclubs.
 In few other upscale restaurants can you take off your shoes, get in an oversize bed with friends, and savor an...

 It's one of Amsterdam's prettiest districts, where swans glide on tree-shrouded canals and gabled mansions recall Holland's Golden Age: de Wallen, better known as the Red Light District (RLD).
 Since 2000, prostitutes have plied their trade here as...

 Bellamyplein 47, 1053 AT Amsterdam, Netherlands

-Occupying part of a repurposed tram depot complex in the now-trendy Amsterdam Oud-West neighborhood, the Hotel de Hallen has a prime location with supercool neighbors including a food market, art-house cinema, and library.
-The hotel’s...
+The Hotel de Hallen, which occupies part of a repurposed tram depot complex in the now-trendy Amsterdam Oud-West neighborhood, has a prime location with supercool neighbors, including a food market, art-house cinema, and library.
+The...

 Roelof Hartstraat 1, 1071 VE Amsterdam, Netherlands

-The College Hotel is a grandiose Dutch Neo-Renaissance building with soaring arches and ceilings, a sunny courtyard filled with olive trees, and dramatic modern interiors done up in rich velvet, crystal chandeliers, and dark woods.
-Amsterdam...
+The College Hotel is a grandiose Dutch Neo-Renaissance building with soaring arches and ceilings, a sunny courtyard filled with olive trees, and dramatic modern interiors in rich velvet, crystal chandeliers, and dark woods.
+Amsterdam’s...